Sonny Kiss: Independent circuit; Lucha Underground (2011–2019)

-All Elite Wrestling (2019–present)
+All Elite Wrestling (2019–2023)

 It was announced in February 2019 that Sonny Kiss had signed with All Elite Wrestling (AEW).
 At AEW's inaugural pay-per-view event Double or Nothing on May 25, Kiss competed in the 21-man Casino Battle Royale, but was eliminated by Tommy Dreamer.
 At Fight for the Fallen on July 13, Kiss defeated Peter Avalon, earning her first win in AEW.

 Kiss then went on a six match losing streak between November 2019 and March 2020 on AEW Dark, both in single and tag team matches.
 On 24 March 2020, Kiss formed a tag team with Joey Janela when they beat Corey Hollis and Mike Reed.
 After a two-month absence, the pair returned to the ring on the May 26 edition of AEW Dark, when they defeated Brady Pierce and John Skyler.
 On the May 27, 2020 episode of Dynamite, Kiss participated in a battle royal match to determine the number one contender for the TNT Championship but was eliminated by Wardlow.
 The pairing of Sonny Kiss and Janela led to a vignette on AEW Dynamite, in which the pair beat up of wrestlers at the gas station.
 Kiss and Janela made their tag team debut on the June 24 edition of AEW Dynamite against The Dark Order's Brodie Lee and Colt Cabana, which they lost after Cabana pinned Janela.